bluedynamics/bda.plone.orders/README.rst

     To customize this, edit ``rolemap.xml`` in your integration package as needed.

-Permission ``bda.plone.orders.ModifyOrders``
+``bda.plone.orders.ModifyOrders``
-    This permission grants the user to modify orders.
+    Grants the user to modify orders.
     This includes to perform state transitions on orders and bookings, and to modify booking comments.

     By default, this permission is set for roles: